maklja/clarivate-assessment/README.md

 ## Responsive design

 Minimal adjustments have been made to support responsive design, evident in the styles.scss file.
 For enterprise-level projects, employing frameworks like Tailwind or React Material UI is recommended for crafting a user-friendly, responsive UI.

+## Assets

+Icons are downloaded from the Fontello site, and a couple of free images are used within the application for an enhanced appearance."